qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 ```

-Copy and Cut operations build clipboard content as a text lines.
+Copy and Cut operations create clipboard contents as lines of text.
-The first line in the content is a header line, which consists of data grid headers
+The first line of content is the header row, which consists of the data grid headers
-(HeaderText or MappingName of the columns declarations) separated with Tab ('\t') characters.
+(HeaderText or MappingName column declarations) separated by tab characters ('\t').
-Header line is omitted if only one cell is copied to the clipboard.
+The header row is skipped if only one cell is copied to the clipboard.

 ```cSharp
       var content = new List<string>();